-Halitosis, otherwise known as bad breath, is the unpleasant odour caused from excess levels of rotting bacteria in the mouth and tongue.
-This bacteria, emitting a sulphur compound, can be caused by excessive smoking or alcohol consumption, and if not properly maintained, the mouth can begin to exhibit more severe complications, such as periodontal disease.
-Other reasons that cause bad breath can also be complications in your airways or stomach.
+Halitosis, otherwise known as bad breath, is the unpleasant odour caused from excess levels of bacteria in the mouth and tongue.
+This bacteria can be caused by excessive smoking or alcohol consumption, bad oral hygiene, gum disease or other factors such as diet and digestive health.

-Good oral hygiene is easily the most effective way to minimise the effects of bad breath, and brushing your teeth and tongue twice a day will effectively eliminate a scenario where this bacteria will culture and rot.
+Good oral hygiene is easily the most effective way to minimise the effects of bad breath.
+Brushing your teeth and tongue twice a day can effectively eliminate a build up of bacteria in your mouth.

 Bad breath can also be minimised by: